garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Confidentiality, Integrity, Availability (CIA).md

 ### Three pillars of security: the [[Confidentiality, Integrity, Availability (CIA)]] Triad
 - Confidentiality: information & functions can be accessed only by properly authorized parties
 - Integrity: information & functions can be added, altered or removed only by authorized persons & means
-- Availability: systems, functions & data must be available on-demand according to any agreed-upon parameters regarding
+- Availability: systems, functions & data must be available on-demand according to any agreed-upon parameters regarding levels of service
+Security in IT essentially the protection of information, where information is represented in data
+- information $\ne$ data
+	- info